Smoked Boston Style Candy-“ized” Baked Beans Recipe

 If you are into Texas style BBQ beans, then these are not for you.

-- Mix until you are sure the brown sugar is complete dissolved and the color is uniform.
+Mix until you are sure the brown sugar is complete dissolved and the colour is uniform.

 Take remaining (non-smoked) bacon and cover the top of the beans.

 Place in pre-heated oven 350 °F. Bake for 1 to 1½ hours.